josharsh/YAWP/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## How to Contribute
+This project has different deployment environments.
+Please take a feature PR to master which will be merged to staging and prod later upon review.

 ## Learn More
 Learn more about YAWP at https://yawp.josharsh.tech

 ## YAWP Docs